lightcopy/parquet-index/README.md

 ### Persistent tables API
 Package also supports index for persistent tables that are saved using `saveAsTable()` in Parquet format and accessible using `spark.table(tableName)`.
-API is available in Scala and Java.
+API is available in Scala, Java and Python.

 #### Scala
 ```scala